jmfriedt/sentinel1_level0/reference_dataset/README.md

 -rw-r--r-- 1 jmfriedt jmfriedt 268701936 Nov 28 17:38 resultSW10_T1275646437_NQ11919.bin
 -rw-r----- 1 jmfriedt jmfriedt 951769796 Jun  8  2020 s1a-iw-raw-s-vv-20200608t101309-20200608t101341-032924-03d05a.dat
 ```
-running this reference_comparison.m program with GNU/Octave will lead to
+running this reference_comparison.m program with GNU/Octave will lead to the display of a 15-long matching list in
+binary files when compared to the provided TIFF file, with the following lines displaying on the left our set of complex
+values and on the right the TIFF file complex values around the matching index:
 ```
 octave:13> reference_comparison
 lines = 15499